Vodafone to cut 500 jobs in Germany

-"We have started a two-year programme," a spokesman said, confirming reports in the Frankfurter Allgemeine Zeitung and Rheinische Post.
+"We have started a two-year program," a spokesman said, confirming reports in the Frankfurter Allgemeine Zeitung and Rheinische Post.

 The company aims to shift some operations to Romania and India, as well as considerably reduce starting salaries.
 Areas like network technology and customer service will be affected.